wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 ## Collection functions

 These functions are used for arrays and strings.
-They may be used to check if an array is empty, to grab the first or last item, or even for join, union, and intersection operations.
+They may be used to check if an array is empty, to grab the first, or last item, or even for join, union, and intersection operations.

 An example of a helpful Collection function is *length*.
 You can use *length* to return the number of items in a string or array.
 The following example would be used to count the number of characters in the string "I love Power Automate."